v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-office-mobile.md

 ## Prerequisites

-To help you get starting, this guided scenario pre-selects the following mobile apps to protect on iOS and Android devices:
-- Microsoft Excel
-- Microsoft Word
-- Microsoft Teams
-- Microsoft Edge
-- Microsoft PowerPoint
-- Microsoft Outlook
-- Microsoft OneDrive

-This guided scenario will also configure these apps to open weblinks in Edge to guarantee work sites are opened in a protected browser.

 You’ll need the follow Intune admin permissions:
     - Managed apps read, create, delete, and assign permissions
     - Policy sets read, create, and assign permissions